hippohaslam/office-booking-copy/src/web/hippo-booking/README.md

 ## Yarn V4
 This project uses Yarn V4 with node_modules.
 Currently there is a bug in typescript where imports are not linked so we cannot use pnp

+## Upgrading packages.

+We recommend to keep the local packages up to date with minor versions as frequency as possible.
+Major versions should be checked and updated when possible.
+All this to ensure security updates.

+A good tool to use in ncu:
+- Install with `npm install -g npm-check-updates`
+- run with `ncu` to see possible updates.
+Then use `ncu -u` to update package.json file.
+The yarn install to complete.
+- Finally test and smoke test the app.

+## App

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: